Low Histamine Faux Banana Bread Recipe

 With the addition of alcohol free, pure vanilla extract and optional macadamia nuts (only for those who have tested and reintroduced macadamias), this loaf will not only be a satisfying treat, it won’t send your nose streaming, your eyes watering and a build up of any other undesirable symptoms you’d get if you had eaten a standard, traditionally made slice of banana loaf.

 For an at-home way to discover your food intolerances and how to reintroduce tolerable foods, check out this DIY at-home test and guide to food reintroduction.

 For leftovers, freeze the loaf in individual slices.
 Defrost a slice or two as you eat them, or pop them into the toaster for a slight variation and toasted flavour.
-This will keep the histamine levels of your snack low, while reducing the pressures of meal prep!
+Freezing anything that you don't want to eat fresh will keep histamine levels of your snack low, while reducing the pressures of meal prep!

 Want more info on what foods you should and shouldn’t be eating, as well as tips and tricks like this to reduce your symptoms?
 Get my free guide to histamine intolerance by clicking below!

 - ½ tsp cream of tartar